kamilzielinskidev/machine-learning/pytorch_for_deep_learning/README.md

 What I can do:

+- Math
+  - Calculus - In progress
+- Machine Learning with PyTorch
   - I know what tensor is
   - I can create a tensor, multidimensional tensor
     - with seed
   - I can grab basic information about a tensor
     - Shape, size, number of dimensions, data type
     - Min, max, mean, std
   - I can manipulate a tensor
     - Change data type
     - Basic mathematical operations, matrix multiplication
     - Transpose, reshape
     - Moving between CPU and GPU
   - I can create basic neural network
     - Split data into train and test
     - I know theory
       - What gradient descent is - in progress
       - What backpropagation is - in progress
       - What inference_mode does and how to use it
     - Create linear regression model
     - Create neural network
       - Loop, forward propagation, calculate loss, back propagation, optimize parameters
+      - Save and load model